onchainengineering/hmi-wirtual/docs/admin/infrastructure/architecture.md

 ### Agents

 An agent is the Coder service that runs within a user's remote workspace.
-It provides a consistent interface for coderd and clients to communicate with workspaces regardless of operating system, architecture, or cloud.
+It provides a consistent interface for wirtuald and clients to communicate with workspaces regardless of operating system, architecture, or cloud.

 It offers the following services along with much more: